 Turning on specific logging channels will determine what information is written to the log file.
 Many of these channels include a large volume of information, so generally they should be used singly or in pairs.

-6.2 Stopping misbehaving programs
+6.2 Working with bottles